-I have completed funded research on funeral costs and practice, and professional development for staff in the deathcare industry.
-In 2016 I acted as a Special Advisor to the Work and Pensions Select Committee Inquiry into Bereavement Benefits, after which I commissioned and edited a wide ranging policy review on the implications of devolution for death, dying and bereavement in 2017.
+I have completed funded research and published widely on the end of life and families, funeral costs and practice, bereavement policy and professional development for staff in the deathcare industry.
+In 2016 I acted as a Special Advisor to the Work and Pensions Select Committee Inquiry into Bereavement Benefits, after which I commissioned and edited a wide ranging policy review on the implications of devolution for death, dying and bereavement.
+In 2019 and 2020 I advised the Competition and Markets Authority in their funeral sector investigation.

 Over the years my work has been widely disseminated through the media, including numerous appearances on BBC Radio 4 Today programme, BBC Breakfast, and features in The Guardian and The Telegraph.
 I have undertaken consultancy work with Royal London, Axa SunLife and Volunteer Cornwall.